• Skip to primary navigation

 Access to the Kananaskis Nordic Spa

-There are a number of ways for visitors to partake in this unique spa:
+There are several ways for visitors to partake in this unique spa:

-• Direct hydrotherapy access: Book online to reserve your spot at the Kananaskis Nordic Spa, and you are able to get in anytime from 9am to 9pm on that day.
+• Direct hydrotherapy access: Book online to reserve your spot at the Kananaskis Nordic Spa, and you can get in any time from 9 am to 9 pm on that day.
 Note that re-entry is not allowed.
-If you decide that you want to go last-minute but it’s booked up, add your name to the hydrotherapy online waitlist and keep your fingers crossed!
+If you decide to go last minute but it’s booked up, add your name to the hydrotherapy online waitlist and keep your fingers crossed!

 • Via a massage booking: Book one of the massage treatments and hydrotherapy access is included.
-As all of the massage therapists are registered, a receipt is obtainable for insurance purposes.
+As all massage therapists are registered, a receipt is obtainable for insurance purposes.

 • Include an overnight stay: Packages are available to amp up the romance with an overnight stay at the adjacent Pomeroy Kananaskis Mountain Lodge.